greyltc/analysis-software/README.md

 ### Features
 ---
-- Double click anywhere in the table to bring up a graph to compare the fitted curve with the raw data for the data associated with the line you clicked (this is a good way to verify that the curve fit is good)
+- Double click anywhere in the table to bring up a graph to compare the fitted curve with the raw data associated with the line you clicked (this is a way to quickly check if the fit is good or bad)
  - This feature seems to crash under windows if you do this without closing a previously opened graph window
 - Hover over the file name in each column to see the LabVIEW generated summary data for that file (for comparison purposes)